Showing posts with label FPS. Show all posts

 Wait, what?
 Is this DOOM?

-Hellgate is yet another first-person shooter for the Atari ST/e.
-Created in 1997 by David Walters of Smartsoft and is an impressive attempt to develop Doom using STOS.
-Of course, it'll take more than our humble 68000 processor to deliver decent framerates especially when I remember a friend's 25Mhz PC not being all that impressive.
+Hellgate is a first-person shooter for the Atari ST/e created in 1997 by David Walters of Smartsoft.
+It's an impressive attempt to develop Doom using STOS.
+Of course, it'll take more than a humble 68000 processor to deliver decent framerates especially when I remember a friend's 25Mhz PC not being that impressive.

-Please remember that this is shareware and I have only found an 'unregistered demo' which may not even be the completed product.
+Please remember that this is shareware and I have only found an 'unregistered demo' which may not compare to the completed product.
 This is also missing a few bits 'n' bobs like a rocket launcher and extra episodes.
-Sadly, after scouring the internet, I failed to find the registered version so I'm praying the full game isn't lost!
+Sadly, after scouring the internet, I failed to find the registered version so I'm praying the full game isn't lost?
+Please, can anyone help me find the full game?

-Okay, enough waffling for now because we have a couple of screenshots to view...
+Okay, enough of my boring blabbing (for now) because we have a couple of screenshots to view...

 A familiar screen after romping through the first level and successfully killing everything!

-The year is 2196 and we plucky humans have somehow terraformed the ice giant Neptune.
-However, the planet's largest city is plagued with extremely high levels of crime, so our mission is to investigate that.
-Now, I'm no military expert, but I think that means we grab our weapons and kill everything in sight.
+The year is 2196 and we humans have somehow terraformed the ice giant Neptune.
+The planet's largest city is plagued with extremely high crime levels so our mission is to investigate this.
+Now, I'm no military expert, but I think that means we grab a weapon and kill everything in sight.
 Well, I'm sold so count me in!!

 Firstly, we need identification so enter your name into a simple but sweet screen.
-The audio here is great but I'll say no more to risk spoiling it (but I thought it was cool).
+The audio is great but I'll say no more to risk spoiling it (I thought it was cool).
 Next, there are three difficulty levels to choose from:

 Dead Easy: which the documentation hilariously says is for kids and your granny!